 Before the birth control movement, which was closely tied to the feminist movement, women relied on homemade oral contraceptives made from herbs, spices, or even heavy metals; homemade barrier methods made from animal guts; and various other sperm-blocking ingredients that were placed directly in or on the genitals to prevent pregnancy.
-Not to mention the dangerous abortions and abortion attempts that many women endured after finding out about an unplanned pregnancy.

 Honey and acacia

-Probably the least hygienic ingredient used to prevent pregnancy, ancient Egyptians and Mesopotamians would mix crocodile dung with other ingredients to form a pessary — a block that was inserted in the vagina.
+Using probably the least hygienic ingredient used to prevent pregnancy, ancient Egyptians and Mesopotamians would mix crocodile dung with other ingredients to form a pessary — a block that was inserted in the vagina.

 Lead and mercury

 Long ago, people freely applied and consumed poisonous substances such as heavy metals that we now know are extremely dangerous.

 All across the world, ancient civilizations used heavy metals like mercury, lead, and arsenic to prevent pregnancy.
 Ancient Egyptians, Assyrians, Greeks, and Chinese women would drink liquid mercury, liquid lead, or arsenic — or a combination of these — to prevent conception.
 Unfortunately, these poisonous substances would also lead to kidney and lung failure, as well as brain damage.
 But they did work as birth control!

 In ancient Rome and Greece and the ancient Near East, women used an oral contraceptive called silphium, which was a species of giant fennel.
 They would also soak cotton or lint in the juice of this herb and insert it into their vaginas to prevent pregnancy.

 Silphium seeds eventually became so valuable that they were used as a form of weight-based currency, deemed even more valuable than silver.
 The plant became extinct in late antiquity.